 “Mobs” vs “Crowds”

-What’s the difference between a “crowd” and a “mob”?
+What’s the difference between a “mob” and a “crowd”?

-To be sure, we’ve all been a part of one or the other at times.
-But what are the motivations behind joining something as notorious as a mob?
-What is the backdrop and context in which you would join something that may feel righteous in the short-run, but inevitably lacks any virtue at all in the end?
+What are the motivations behind joining something as notorious as a mob?
+And what is the backdrop and context in which you would join something that may feel righteous in the short-run, but inevitably lacks any virtue at all in the end?

 Let’s start with some basic observations of a mob.
-No one prides themselves of having been a part of a mob.
-Most people, from folks looting a department store during a riot, or being on the side of the classmates cheering and jeering on the school blacktop when a hapless peer got the stuffing beat out of them.
+No one takes pride in having been a part of a mob.
+Most people, from folks looting a department store during a riot, or being on the side of the classmates cheering and jeering on the school blacktop when a hapless peer got the stuffing beat out of them, regret their participation.
 In fact, most of us would look back at mob involvement and feel ashamed.
 It served our primal need for connection and unity, but it was the wrong kind of unity.
 How can we avoid having our higher judgment hijacked by the moment and recognize when a mob wave is trying to pull us into its current?

 It’s a tough question, but I’ll try to answer it.